What is Future Youth Zone?

 One of the major strengths of a Youth Zone is the way young people from different areas and backgrounds are able to mix in a neutral space.
-Evidence from existing Youth Zones suggests that members will mix with their peers from different backgrounds, as well as with young people from a range of local areas in the town / city, as long as the offer is good enough.
+We are already seeing members mixing with their peers from different backgrounds, as well as with young people from a range of local areas in the town / city.

-How will the Youth Zone provide services to young people with additional needs?
+How does the Youth Zone provide services to young people with additional needs?

-All Youth Zones provide for young people with a range of additional needs up to the age of 25, through inclusive ability sessions alongside the mainstream offer.
+Future provides for young people with a range of additional needs up to the age of 25, through inclusive ability sessions every Sunday (Futurebility) alongside the mainstream offer.
 Sessions are adapted for young people with additional needs and are open for a wide range of young people to access; including those with mild learning difficulties, through to those with more complex needs such as visual impairment and physical disabilities.
 Young people are given the opportunity to access a range of activities, including boxing, trampolining, karaoke, arts and crafts, cooking, gaming and much more.